Refrigerator Power Consumption Calculator

 Conclusion: Refrigerator Power Consumption Calculator

-The data output of this calculator is almost perfect considering real-life use cases but there could be slight variations depending upon how you use the refrigerator.
-For example, if you open your refrigerator door a hundred times a day, no calculator can give you the exact power consumption data.
+For example, if you open your refrigerator door a hundred times daily, no calculator can give you the exact power consumption data.